ArnoSaine/is/README.md

 const isExperimental = useIs({ experimental: true }); // boolean
 ```

+> ℹ️ Consider lazy loading if the conditional code becomes large.
+Otherwise, the conditional code is included in the bundle, even if it's not rendered.
+Additionally, do not use this method if the non-rendered code should remain secret.

 ## Ideas

 ### Feature Flags

 #### Hardcoded Features

 A list of hardcoded features is perhaps the simplest method and can still improve the project workflow.
-For example, some features can be enabled in the `release` branch, while different features can be enabled in the `development` or `feature` branches.
+For example, some features can be enabled in the `release` branch, while different features can be enabled in the `main` or `feature` branches.

 `./is.ts`: